spiceai/docs/spiceaidocs/docs/machine-learning/ml-models/filesystem.md

 sidebar_position: 3
 ---

-To use a model hosted on a filesystem, specify the file path in `from`.
+To use a ML model hosted on a filesystem, specify the file path in `from`.

 Example: